fanhuan/en/_posts/2017-08-08-Jupyter-On-Remote-Server.md

 __Currie lab users__: `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` if you haven't done so.
 Write it to your .bashrc if you haven't dones so.

 #### 1. SSH Tunneling
 This opens a port (in this example 8000) on your remote server for your local browser to access.
-On your local compter:
+On your __local computer__:

 		$ ssh -L 8000:localhost:8888 your_server_username@your_server_ip

-#### 2. Start your jupyter notebook (on the remote server)
+#### 2. Start jupyter on the remote server

 		$ jupyter notebook